This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Can I wash finished embroidery without damage?

-Always press moisture out carefully, lay flat to dry, and iron from the back.
+Press out moisture gently, lay flat to dry, then iron from the reverse side using a pressing cloth.

 What causes puckering and how to prevent it?